 - A. The civil division shall be comprised of the supervising civil judge and a minimum of two (2) other judges as assigned by the presiding judge.
 The presiding judge may assign additional judges as needed. - B. The civil division operates on a direct calendar system.
 A Notice of All Purpose Case Assignment and Setting of Case Management Conference will be filed and transmitted to the initiating party.
-The notice and Alternative Dispute Resolution (ADR) information packet must be served together with the Summons and Complaint pursuant to California Rules of Court, rule 3.722 and this chapter of these Local Rules - C. All unlimited jurisdiction civil cases, unless and until designated complex, are assigned for all purposes as follows: - Even numbered cases, to Department 14 and the judge assigned to Department 14. - Odd numbered cases to Department 15 and the judge assigned to Department 15.
+The notice and Alternative Dispute Resolution (ADR) information packet must be served together with the Summons and Complaint pursuant to California Rules of Court, rule 3.722 and this chapter of these Local Rules. - C. All unlimited jurisdiction civil cases, unless and until designated complex, are assigned for all purposes on a rotational basis as follows: - To Department 13-A and the judge assigned to Department 13-A; - To Department 14 and the judge assigned to Department 14; - To Department 15 and the judge assigned to Department 15.